Dwivedi-Developer/Quiz/README.md

 Deploy Link - https://dacoidquiz.netlify.app/

-Run Repository on your local system by this command - git clone <repository-url>
+Run Repository on your local system by this command - git clone https://github.com/Dwivedi-Developer/Quiz.git

 📌 Features of the Quiz App